 However, if your marketing plan budget is limited and you need to keep Facebook’s advertising costs under control, setting thresholds on your offer is the way to go.

-We have come to the end of this article on Facebook advertising costs, and we have discovered together with the main features of this system.
+We have come to the end of this article on Facebook advertising costs, and we have discovered together the main features of this system.

 As you have noticed, there are several factors to consider when trying to model the costs according to your needs.